 It isn’t without its risks, but trading online, be it currency, stocks, or shares, is an interesting way to potentially make a living, with little real ‘hard work’.

 It certainly isn’t a job for the faint-hearted, of course, your investments can go down as well as up, but it’s definitely going to be interesting.

 For this, you’re probably going to want to avoid any locations that don’t have superb Internet connections as you will likely want to make fast transactions at particular moments in time so it’s wise to check reviews before choosing accommodation and avoid any countries that are known for lots of Internet outages.

 Non-tech digital nomad jobs

-While tech-based digital nomad jobs might be some of the highest paid, there are plenty of non-technical remote work that can also nicely fund your digital nomad journey…
+While tech-based digital nomad jobs might be some of the highest paid, there is plenty of non-technical remote work that can also nicely fund your digital nomad journey…

 Proofreading & Editing

 If you have a good eye for detail, and great spelling and grammar skills, then proofreading and editing can be a good job for a digital nomad.
 It’s a job that requires a lot of concentration so a peaceful location is most suitable.

 From enhancing books for authors to checking the grammar in texts written by people who are not native English speakers, to just being a second pair of eyes looking for typos in social media posts, proofreaders can help ensure that everything released online is perfect and professional.